top of page

 • New business models: Banks that innovate can open new revenue streams — micro-loans, value-added services, partnerships with fintechs.

-• Regulatory / social pressure: Banks increasingly are under scrutiny for fairness, inclusion, ESG.
+• Regulatory/social pressure: Banks increasingly are under scrutiny for fairness, inclusion, and ESG.
 Helping people rather than exploiting ignorance or fear aligns with that.

 A Note to You